For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Fair bounty ranges (avoid "swag-only" for critical findings)

-- Responsive program team (check resolution metrics)
+- Responsive program team (check public resolution metrics where available)

 - Well-defined rules (no vague exclusions)